Badminton player in action

 Is yoga popular?

 Extremely.
-There are a multitude of Yoga and Pilates studios in neighborhoods like Bangsar or Mont Kiara.
+There is a wealth of yoga and Pilates studios in neighbourhoods such as Bangsar and Mont Kiara.

 Is it easy to rent a badminton court?

-Yes, via apps or directly at the counter of "Badminton Halls".
+Yes, through apps or directly at the counter of the "Badminton Halls".

 Are there public swimming pools?

-Yes, but expatriates mostly use their residential pools or private clubs.
+Yes, but expats mostly use the pools in their residences or at private clubs.

-Is a medical certificate needed to join a gym?
+Do I need a medical certificate to join a gym?

-Join our community on the forum to find your future sports partners or share your best club addresses.
+Join our community on the forum to find your future training partners, or share your favourite club recommendations.